 Report: Link for YIVO Report

 2. Research Approaches in Hebrew Bible Manuscript Studies.
 A Critical Overview Based on Evidence from the Dead Sea Scrolls, Cairo Genizah and European Genizah.

 This EAJS Laboratory took place at Aix-en-Provence (6 – 8 June 2016).
 This laboratory critically examined the research approaches used for the study of the transmission of the Hebrew Bible from Antiquity to the Middle Ages.
-Hence, this laboratory will bring together PhD students, Early Career Researchers as well as senior scholars of the Dead Sea Scrolls, the Cairo Genizah and the European Genizah in order to share their research methods and approaches.
-Furthermore, we will also critically address questions regarding the Digital Humanities and how they can improve the scholarly work on the transmission of the Hebrew Bible.
-This laboratory is designed to foster and encourage future transdisciplinary research collaborations between the participants.
+Hence, this laboratory brought together PhD students, Early Career Researchers as well as senior scholars of the Dead Sea Scrolls, the Cairo Genizah and the European Genizah in order to share their research methods and approaches.
+Furthermore, it critically addressed questions regarding the Digital Humanities and how they can improve the scholarly work on the transmission of the Hebrew Bible.
+This laboratory was designed to foster and encourage future transdisciplinary research collaborations between the participants.